5 Historical places in Mexico

 Although no major battles were held in this state, it did have a great impact on the development of its events.

-The so-called “Yucatecan green gold” or henequen, was a product that endowed this state with great economic power during the Porfirian dictatorship, which is why its farms became a source of discontent among peasants and the cradle of the Socialist Party.
-Worker.
+The so-called “Yucatecan green gold” or henequen, was a product that endowed this state with great economic power during the Porfirian dictatorship, which is why its farms became a source of discontent among peasants and the cradle of the Socialist Workers Party.

-You can take the Henequén Route and visit the most important farms where this plant was exploited, in the towns of Mixupip, Tekantación, Motul and Sotuta de Peón, which offer guided tours from Monday to Saturday.
+You can take the Henequén Route and visit the most important farms where this plant was exploited, in the towns of Mixupip, Tekantación, Motul, and Sotuta de Peón, which offer guided tours from Monday to Saturday.

 In addition to learning about the history of the haciendas, take advantage of your visit to take a dip in the Dzul-Há and Sambulá cenotes.